Helping You Navigate Complex DCSS Processes

 When the court issues a child support order, it is expected that each parent will abide by the terms and make all required payments.
 Failure to do so deprives the children of essential financial support and is a violation of the divorce agreement.
 If your former spouse has stopped making child support payments, you may be eligible for assistance from the California Department of Child Support Services (DCSS).

-There are specific processes that need to be followed in order to receive services from the DCSS, and the assistance of an experienced attorney can help to ensure that the entire process goes smoothly.
-At Contreras Law Firm, we can help you navigate the DCSS process and help you obtain the services you deserve.
+Specific processes must be followed to receive services from the DCSS, and the assistance of an experienced attorney can help ensure that the entire process goes smoothly.
+At Contreras Law Firm in San Diego, we can help you navigate the DCSS process and obtain the services you deserve.

 California Department Of Child Support Services

-The Department of Child Support Services provides many different vital services for parents, including:
+The Department of Child Support Services provides many vital services for parents, including:

 - Locating delinquent parents